UdeS-GRO/S4H2019-ROS-sensor-head/README.md

 ## USB Port Permissions

-In order to communicate with the OpenCR card via usb, the user has to be added to the correct group.
+In order to communicate with the OpenCR card via USB, the user has to be added to the correct group.
 This [link](https://github.com/GoldenCheetah/GoldenCheetah/wiki/Allowing-your-linux-userid-permission-to-use-your-usb-device) shows all the details about this modification.
-But don't forget this part: **Important: the computer need to be restarted to have the modifications applied.**
+But don't forget this part: **Important: the computer needs to be restarted to have the modifications applied.**

 ```bash
 [user@machine ~]$ sudo usermod -a -G dialout user